-Graduate Programs at a Glance

-College of Liberal Arts
+Graduate Programs at a Glance College of Liberal Arts

-Celebrating more than 25 years of rigorous, interdisciplinary study, the College of Liberal Arts' graduate programs (formerly the Graduate School of Liberal Studies) have developed a national reputation in creative writing and liberal studies.
+Celebrating more than 25 years of rigorous, interdisciplinary study, the College of Liberal Arts' graduate degree programs have developed a national reputation in creative writing.
+In addition, the Legal Studies department provides law-related professional development in the area of electronic discovery.

-- The Creative Writing Programs offer two MFA programs to choose from. - Graduate degrees offered include the master of fine arts in writing (MFA) and the master of fine arts in writing for children and young adults (MFAC). - The MFA program is Minnesota's first graduate degree program in creative writing.
-It is distinguished by its interdisciplinary emphasis and its support of work in more than one genre.
+- The Creative Writing Programs offer two MFA degree programs; the master of fine arts in writing (MFA) and the master of fine arts in writing for children and young adults (MFAC). - The MFA program is Minnesota's first graduate degree program in creative writing.
+It is distinguished by its

-• The low-residency MFA in writing for children and young adults is a full-immersion program boasting a five-to-one student to faculty ratio.
+- interdisciplinary emphasis and its support of work in more than one genre. - The low-residency MFAC is a full-immersion program boasting a five-to-one student to faculty ratio.
 The program brings students and distinguished faculty from across the country to campus twice a year for eleven days.
-Afterward, students work independently from home with a faculty advisor throughout the semester.
+Afterward, students work independently from home with a faculty advisor throughout the semester. - The eDiscovery Certificate is a two-semester program designed to give working legal and IT professionals the tools to work effectively with electronic information.